Cleo Odzer: Return to Goa, and death

-In 1999, disillusioned with life in New York, Cleo Odzer returned to Goa.
+In 1999, disillusioned with life in New York, Odzer returned to Goa.
 Some of the remaining old-time hippies reportedly resented her for the attention her book had brought to their scene.
 She died in Goa on March 26, 2001, at the age of 50.
-According to "Cookie," a close friend and collaborator who had been corresponding with Odzer during her final stay in India, Odzer's doctor suggested that her death was likely caused by a stroke related to very high cholesterol and severe circulatory issues for which she had been receiving treatment during her final year.
+According to her close friend "Cookie," with whom she had recorded "The Groupies" much earlier and who had been corresponding with Odzer during her final stay in India, Odzer's doctor suggested that her death was likely caused by a stroke related to very high cholesterol and severe circulatory issues for which she had been receiving treatment during her final year.
 Following her death, her body was cremated after a small service.

-However, Arun Saldanha, a researcher who interviewed members of the Goa community about Odzer, recounts a different account.
+Arun Saldanha, a researcher who interviewed members of the Goa community about Odzer, recounts a different account.
 He was informed by a psychiatrist at the Goa Medical College that her body had remained unclaimed in a morgue in Mapusa for over a month before being buried without a funeral.
-The psychiatrist also claimed that Odzer had AIDS.
-Additionally, Saldanha reported witnessing Odzer use cocaine during an interview sometime prior to her death.
+The psychiatrist also claimed that Odzer had HIV/AIDS.
+Saldanha reported witnessing Odzer use cocaine during an interview sometime prior to her death.